terranchao/raytracer/README.md

 As an exercise, all graphics computations (aside from SDL rendering) are run on the CPU instead of the GPU.
 No external graphics libraries are used.

-Although efforts have been made to improve performance, it is not a high priority of this exercise.
+Although efforts have been made to improve performance, it is a secondary priority of this exercise.
 We have already excluded the benefits of hardware acceleration.
 The main goal here is to provide a simple demonstration of how ray tracing actually works.